Single-point calculation#

 Charge#

-Option only available if at least one method has been selected at Charge Analysis.
-See subsection Charge.
+Option only available if at least one Charge Analysis method has been selected.

 Click on the Charge Analysis… button to visualise the atomic charge.